palaa159/Docs/Tutorials/06-External_Trigger_Cyton_Example.md

 ##External Triggering The Easy Way (Firmware 3.x.x)

+### Using the OpenBCI GUI

+Follow the official [OpenBCI GUI guide](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-installing-the-openbci-gui-as-a-standalone-application) to download version 3.2.0 or later [from our website](http://openbci.com/index.php/downloads).

+Be sure that your Cyton firmware is later than [v3.1.0](https://github.com/OpenBCI/OpenBCI_32bit_Library/releases/tag/v3.1.0) by following the [**tutorial here**](http://docs.openbci.com/Hardware/05-Cyton_Board_Programming_Tutorial)!
+May all your troubles disappear!

+Launch the OpenBCI GUI for your operating system following the tutorial for the [OpenBCI GUI](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-running-the-openbci_gui) (remember to [run your OpenBCIHub application](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-running-the-openbci_gui-running-on-windows) first windows users!).

+Once the GUI has launched, follow the guide to [connect to your Cyton from the OpenBCI GUI](http://docs.openbci.com/Tutorials/01-Cyton_Getting%20Started_Guide#cyton-getting-started-guide-iv-connect-to-your-cyton-board-from-the-gui).

+Once you have connected, you may selected the "Digital Read" for one of your widgets.
+Then select start digital read mode button in the top left of the newly populated widget.
+This will activate and send the proper commands to your cyton.
+Note that the accelerometer will no long be turned on because the trigger data is now sent instead.

+You can verify the digital read widget is working by pressing the "PROG" button which is hooked up to the D17 pin.

+### Programmatically Setting Board Mode
 Firmware 3.x.x brings a long requested out-of-the-box ability to read from analog or digital inputs with the default firmware.
-Allowing you to simply read from the analog input (sending `/2`) or digital input (sending `/3`) with the type of a command.
-The default board is activated by default, but can always be achieved again by sending a `/0`.
+Allowing you to simply read from the analog input (sending `/2`) or digital input (sending `/3`) with the type of two ascii commands.
+The default board is activated by default, and can always be achieved again by sending a `/0`.

+Learn more about board modes in the [Cyton SDK](http://docs.openbci.com/OpenBCI%20Software/04-OpenBCI_Cyton_SDK#openbci-cyton-sdk-firmware-v300-new-commands-board-mode).

 ##External Triggering The Easy Way (Firmware 2.x.x)